Greve in Chianti: Wine production

 With the enlargement of the Chianti wine district in 1932, Greve suddenly found itself in a noble wine area.
 The Chianti region supports a variety of agricultural activities, most especially the growing of the grapes that go into the world-famous Chianti and "Super Tuscan" wines.
 Olive oil production is another staple of the local economy.
 Extra virgin Tuscan olive oil is highly prized for its delicate flavor, as opposed to the stronger, thicker olive oils of the south.
 Truffle harvesting is a distinguishing feature of local food production.
 Both black and white truffles are hunted in Chianti.
 The region is also noted for its meat.
 The Cinta Senese pig is unique to this region and produces pork of superior quality.
 Wild game is a common feature on local menus, including rabbit, pigeon, venison, and, especially, cinghiale (wild boar).
 Greve is home to one of Italy's oldest and most renowned butcher shops, the Macelleria Falorni.

 Due largely to this intense agricultural activity, and the wine and food production industries that have been built on top of it, since early medieval times, Greve evolved as the principal market town at the center of an (increasingly) densely populated area with an abundance of villages, parish churches, villas and castles.
 The latter were built mostly by the rich merchants and noble classes of Florence who enjoyed the country life, and developed their estates to earn additional income and also to supply their in-town tables.

-The town of Greve's busy quaintness and the lushness and diversity of the undulating landscape which surrounds it, have long attracted tourists and travelers.
+The town of Greve's busy quaintness and the lushness and diversity of the landscape which surrounds it, have long attracted tourists and travelers.
 The current flow of tourism to the area and the purchase of homes by both Italians and foreigners is fully integrated with viniculture, wine-making and various related enterprises to form a highly integrated and highly productive local economy.